-The Symfonisk Table Lamp speaker is the more expensive of the two devices, but it brings the same sound architecture as the Play:1, along with all its features and it doubles up as a lamp too.
-Here are our first impressions.
+The Symfonisk Table Lamp speaker is the more expensive of the two devices, but it brings the same sound architecture as the Sonos Play:1, along with all its features, while doubling up as a lamp too.

 - Black and white colour options